 Homeowners Insurance Policy: Your homeowners insurance will protect one of your biggest investments — your house, its contents and your loved ones.
 The cost of this policy will be included in your monthly payment and paid annually by your lender, so make sure your lender has your insurance information before closing.

 Identification: At your closing, you will need two forms of identification.
 One must be government-issued, photo I.D. — your driver’s license or passport are good options.
 The other must only have your name printed on it, such as a Social Security card, credit card, debit card or insurance card.

 Title Insurance Policy: Title insurance protects you and your lender from any costs or other issues that may come from unknown liens, encumbrances or other issues with the title or legal ownership of your home.

 Closing Funds: Finally, you will need the money you are using for your down payment, and any other closing costs you are paying.
 Talk to your lender to determine the total amount and the form (cashier’s check, wire transfer, etc.) in which the funds will need to be paid.

 Ready to crunch your numbers and get your questions answered?
 Check out our current FHA Purchase Loan Options.

 Finance Your Home Today with an FHA Loan

 FHA loans are used by many homebuyers every year.
-From more flexible qualification requirements to greater flexibility with down payment amounts, FHA insured mortgages can help you buy your first home, your last home, and any in-between.
-If you’ve found your dream home and are ready to buy, reach out to a PennyMac Loan Officer to get pre-approved for an FHA loan today.
+From more flexible qualification requirements to greater flexibility with down payment amounts, FHA insured mortgages can help you buy your first home, last home and any home in between.
+If you’ve found your dream home and are ready to buy, reach out to a Pennymac Loan Officer to get pre-approved for an FHA loan today.